How clean is clean, and how does this affect my degreasing equipment choices?

 How should you manage the contamination building up in the machine?

-This total contamination figure is essential when defining machines specification and capabilities.
-Its a topic rarely understood by the purchaser and should be explored thoroughly with the seller.
+This total contamination figure is essential when defining machines’ specifications and capabilities.
+It’s a topic rarely understood by the purchaser and should be explored thoroughly with the seller.
 A clear understanding is required so the right optional extras are included in the machine specification.
 Questions such as: –

 - How quickly is the cleaning media be recycled?